“Oleg, are you fucking chumming for Goddam sharks?! You’re putting the whole class at risk of shark attack right now,” said Instructor Deek Gammin.

 A student, Seaman James Claudmoore, from Akron, Ohio had gulped too much water and drowned to death.

 The Navy docs were always on standby but sometimes someone just doesn’t have the stamina to be revived.
-That night it was Claudmoore, the big goofy kid from Ohio who drove everyone nuts playing his harmonica at night in the barracks.
+That night it was Claudmoore, the big goofy kid from Ohio who drove everyone nuts singing karaoke at night in the barracks with his best Elvis impersonation.

 God knows Hell Week is a nuclear bomb to the human body and mind.
 Five days and then some of no sleep and extreme physical activity.